jeroen66124/jeroen66124.github.io/_posts/2023-11-03-automating-windows-setup-example.md

 mermaid: false
 image:
   path: /assets/public-5/1.jpg
-  alt: Preview of my PowerShell script on GitHub
+  alt: PowerShell will be used for automation
 ---

 ## Showcase